hellmarbecker/blog/_drafts/2021-10-18-reading avro-streams-from-confluent-cloud-into-druid.markdown

 categories: blog imply druid confluent kafka eventstreaming
 ---

-- Use Druid 0.22 micro-quickstart
+Today I am going to show how to get AVRO data from a schema aware Confluent Cloud cluster into Apache Druid.
+Use the Druid 0.22 [micro-quickstart](https://druid.apache.org/docs/latest/tutorials/index.html) setup for this exercise.

 In order to parse Avro messages, you first have to [enable](https://druid.apache.org/docs/0.22.0/development/extensions.html#loading-extensions) the Avro extension in the Druid configuration.
 For the `micro-quickstart` configuration, edit `conf/druid/single-server/micro-quickstart/_common/common.runtime.properties`: